spatialthoughts/qgis-tutorials/source/docs/building_a_python_plugin.rst

 Any kind of software development requires a good text editor.
 If you already have a favorite text editor or an IDE (Integrated Development Environment), you may use it for this tutorial.
-Otherwise, each platform offers a wide variety of free or paid options for text editros.
+Otherwise, each platform offers a wide variety of free or paid options for text editors.
 Choose the one that fits your needs.

 This tutorial uses Notepad++ editor on Windows.